Javier Náñez Pro

 Javier Náñez Pro (born April 9, 1991) is a lawyer and Mexican politician involved in electoral political litigation in Mexico since 2015.
-Currently, he is the representative before the National Electoral Institute (INE) of Jaime Heliodoro Rodríguez Calderón "El Bronco", the Governor – with license from office since January 2018 – of the state of Nuevo León and Independent candidate to the Presidency of México in the federal elections of 2018.
+Currently, he is the representative before the National Electoral Institute (INE) of Jaime Heliodoro Rodríguez Calderón "El Bronco", the Governor – with license from office since January 2018 – of the state of Nuevo León and Independent candidate to the Presidency of Mexico in the federal elections of 2018.

 Early life and education

-Javier Náñez Pro was born in the city of Monterrey, Nuevo León, México, on April 9, 1991, to Héctor Javier Náñez Garza and Adriana Teresa Pro Villarreal.
+Javier Náñez Pro was born in the city of Monterrey, Nuevo León, Mexico, on April 9, 1991, to Héctor Javier Náñez Garza and Adriana Teresa Pro Villarreal.

 He graduated with honors with a bachelor's degree in law from the Faculty 'Libre de Derecho of Monterrey', in 2014.
 Upon graduation he traveled abroad to study social sciences at the University of Harvard.

 Political beginnings

-After graduating, in 2015 Náñez Pro joined the campaign team of the independent candidate to the Nuevo León Governatorial State elections, as legal advisor to Manuel Florentino González Flores, general coordinator of the campaign, of the then independent candidate to the governorship of State of Nuevo León, Jaime Rodríguez Calderón.
+After graduating, in 2015 Náñez Pro joined the campaign team of the independent candidate to the Nuevo León Gubernatorial State elections, as legal advisor to Manuel Florentino González Flores, general coordinator of the campaign, of the then independent candidate to the governorship of State of Nuevo León, Jaime Rodríguez Calderón.